jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

             WAIT_00_FROM_01: next_state = (ain == 2'b00) ?
 IDLE : WAIT_00_FROM_01;
             WAIT_00_FROM_11: next_state = (ain == 2'b00) ?
 IDLE : WAIT_00_FROM_11;
             WAIT_00_FROM_10: next_state = (ain == 2'b00) ?
 IDLE : WAIT_00_FROM_10;
-            default: next_state = IDLE; // Fallback to IDLE for any undefined states. endcase
+            default: next_state = IDLE; // Fallback to IDLE for undefined states. endcase
     end

-    // Output logic to update 'yout' based on current state and detected sequences.
+    // Output logic to update 'yout' based on the current state and detected sequences.
     // This block ensures that the output changes only at specific points in the sequence. always @(posedge clk) begin
         if (reset)